 "A dumb log," I replied.
-"There's nobody better than daruma-san, " I replied.
+"There's nobody better than daruma-san, (Daruma-san is a popular Japanese children's toy.
+It is a big balloon, weighted at the bottom, in the shape of a monk seated in meditation.)
+I replied.
 "He is such a relaxed fellow he can sit for years in meditation without saying a word.
-If you give him a shove he rolls over, but with the persistence of non-resistance he always sits back up.
-Damma-san doesn't just sit idly by, keeping his hands and feet folded.
+If you give him a shove he rolls over, but with the persistence of non-resistance, he always sits back up.
+Darurna -san doesn't just sit idly by, keeping his hands and feet folded.
 Knowing that you should keep them folded, he scowls silently at the people who want to stick theirs out."

 "If you did nothing at all the world could not keep running.
-What would the world be without development?"
+What would the world be without development? "

 "Why do you have to develop?
-If economic growth rises from 5% to 10%, is happiness going to double?
+If economic growth rises from 5% to I0%, is happiness going to double?
 What's wrong with a growth rate of 0%?
 Isn't this a rather stable kind of economics?
 Could there be anything better than living simply and taking it easy?"

-People find something out, learn how it works, and put nature to use, thinking this will be for the good of humankind.
+People find something out; learn how it works, and put nature to use, thinking this will be for the good of humankind.
 The result of all this, up to now, is that the planet has become polluted, people have become confused, and we have invited in the chaos of modern times.